 I’ve always hated yogurt.
-I’ve always thought it tastes like curdled milk, or sour food.
-I just couldn’t ever stomach it.
-My headaches started to come back as I was eating much healthier recently, walking more and getting a ton of water in take while also cutting back on caffeine and I realized I really don’t get probiotics in my diet.
+I’ve always thought it tastes like curdled milk or sour food.
+I just couldn’t even stomach it.
+My headaches started to come back as I was eating much healthier recently, walking more and getting a ton of water intake while also cutting back on caffeine and I realized I really don’t get probiotics in my diet.
 It was time, I had to give in a start eating yogurt.

 I did it, I took the plunge and you guessed it, I gagged.
 It was gross, but I try to eat at least one yogurt a day.
 I’ve started adding stuff to it like dried fruit, fresh fruit, nuts, and even granola.
 It has really helped me get the right idea when snacking and keeping it down hasn’t been as challenging.
 My kids love yogurt, so there was no reason for me to loathe it so much.

 Although, I still really feel it’s disgusting I find adding extras really helps.

 What to add to yogurt

 - Dried fruits – Strawberries, Cranberries, Cherries, Coconut, Blueberries, Pomegranate, Apricots